chainguard-images/images/images/node-feature-discovery/README.md

 The image is available on `cgr.dev`:

 ```
-docker pull cgr.dev/chainguard/node-feature-discovery:latest
+docker pull cgr.dev/chainguard/node-feature-directory:latest
 ```
 <!--getting:end-->

 <!--body:start-->
 ## Upstream documentation
-For more information on grafana, refer to the [grafana documentation](https://kubernetes-sigs.github.io/node-feature-discovery/stable/get-started/index.html).
+For more information on grafana, refer to the [node-feature-discovery documentation](https://kubernetes-sigs.github.io/node-feature-discovery/stable/get-started/index.html).
-Additionally the grafana GitHub reposiory can be [found here](https://github.com/kubernetes-sigs/node-feature-discovery).
+Additionally the node-feature-discovery GitHub reposiory can be [found here](https://github.com/kubernetes-sigs/node-feature-discovery).

 ## Helm
 Node-feature-discovery can be deployed using the following helm chart:
 - [https://artifacthub.io/packages/helm/node-feature-discovery/node-feature-discovery](https://artifacthub.io/packages/helm/node-feature-discovery/node-feature-discovery)

-Follow the instructions in the link above to deploy grafana using helm.
+Follow the instructions in the link above to deploy node-feature-discovery using helm.
 Note you will need to override the default image and tag used, replacing with the chainguard image, example: